Murder of Brianna Ghey

-On 11 February 2023, Brianna Ghey (/dʒaɪ/ JY), a 16-year-old British transgender girl, was murdered in a premeditated attack by Scarlett Jenkinson and Eddie Ratcliffe.
+On 11 February 2023, Brianna Ghey (/dʒaɪ/ JEYE), a 16-year-old English transgender girl, was murdered in a premeditated attack by Scarlett Jenkinson and Eddie Ratcliffe.
 After being lured into Culcheth Linear Park by Jenkinson, Ghey was fatally stabbed.

 Jenkinson and Ratcliffe, both aged 15 at the time, were arrested the day after the attack, and were eventually charged with murder.
 The pair were convicted on 20 December 2023 at Manchester Crown Court and were sentenced on 2 February 2024 to be detained at His Majesty's pleasure, with a minimum of 22 years for Jenkinson and 20 years for Ratcliffe, before being eligible for parole.
 The court concluded that the offence was primarily motivated by sadistic tendencies and that transphobia was a secondary motive for Ratcliffe.

 Background

 Brianna Ghey

 Brianna Ghey (/dʒaɪ/ JY; 7 November 2006 – 11 February 2023) was a 16-year-old transgender girl and a Year 11 pupil at Birchwood Community High School in the Birchwood area of Warrington.

 As a teenager, Ghey was diagnosed with attention deficit hyperactivity disorder and autism, which her mother said impaired her ability to identify dangerous situations, as well as anxiety.
 These diagnoses also meant that Ghey did not participate in regular lessons and required one-on-one tutoring in her school's inclusion room, where Ghey eventually met Jenkinson.

 According to her friends, Ghey often helped younger transgender girls to safely and legally get transgender hormone therapy.
 She reportedly faced years of transphobic harassment and bullying, including at school, a part of which was being repeatedly "gang beaten".
 However, in a statement reportedly approved by Ghey's mother, Birchwood's headteacher denied that Ghey had faced bullying at school.

 Ghey was a TikToker, with her number of followers variously reported as 11,000, 31,000, and 63,000.
-On TikTok she mimed and danced to popular songs.
-One of her final TikToks said that she was "excluded from school."
+On TikTok, she mimed and danced to popular songs.
+One of her final TikToks said that she was "excluded from school".
 After her death, her TikTok account was deleted.